applicationsonline/librarian/README.md

     $ git add Cheffile.lock
     $ git commit -m "I want these particular versions of these particular cookbooks from these particular."

+Make sure you check your Cheffile.lock into version control.
+This will ensure dependencies do not need to be resolved every run, greatly reducing dependency resolution time.

 __Update your cheffile with new/changed/removed constraints/sources/dependencies__